adambiser/agk-steam-plugin/readme.md

 This plugin provides Steamworks functionality for games developed using [AppGameKit's](https://www.appgamekit.com/) Tier 1.

-It works with both AppGameKit Classic and Studio, but is currently only for Windows, both 32- and 64-bit.
+It works with games developed with AppGameKit Classic and Studio and works on 32- and 64-bit Windows as well as 64-bit Linux systems.

 ## Installing and Using the Plugin